samshady/samshady.github.io/_posts/2020-01-18-how-to-make-a-website-in-10-minutes-for-cheap.md

 ![Domain name is available screen in Bluehost](/assets/img/uploads/domain name is available.png "Domain name is available confirmation")

-After you've filled out your personal details, scroll down to the next section.
-Select your Account Plan and then **uncheck all boxes in the "Package Extras" section.**
+After you've filled out your personal details, select your Account Plan and  **uncheck all boxes in the "Package Extras" section.**

 **Tip**: The first extra option - Domain Privacy + Protection hides your personal information from anyone who wants to see who your website belongs to.
-This is useful because sometimes spammers like to find new registrations and send the owners spam emails. **You can also skip this option and add it later.**
+This is useful because sometimes spammers like to find new registrations and send you spam emails. **You can also skip this now and add it later.**

 ![Choosing Account Plan and Package Extras in Bluehost](/assets/img/uploads/extra options.png "Choosing Account plan and Package Extras")

-Put your payment information carefully in and make sure to **check the two boxes on the bottom**.
+Put your payment information in carefully and make sure to **check the two boxes on the bottom**.

 ![Payment confirmation and Terms and Conditions Bluehost](/assets/img/uploads/payment confirmation.png "Confirming Bluehost's Terms and Policies")